solidsystems/wp-qr-trackr/README.md

 # QR Trackr Plugin Template 🚀

 A modern, production-ready WordPress plugin template—featuring QR Trackr as an example.
-Built for professional development, extensibility, and team/enterprise adoption.
+Created by a seasoned engineer, this template is grounded in engineering fundamentals, open source and WordPress standards, and a mindset of continuous improvement and automation.

+**Why this template?**
+- Built on proven engineering principles: modularity, security, maintainability, and testability.
+- All the "best way to do things"—from code structure to CI, linting, and documentation—are automated and enforced, so you can focus on what makes your plugin unique.
+- Designed for developers who value quality, standards, and a culture of maintainability, whether you're working solo or as part of a team.
+- The engineering mindset here is about empowering you to build with confidence, knowing the fundamentals are handled and the path to production is paved with best practices.

+**Build the fun part.** The boilerplate, standards, and guardrails are already in place—just bring your ideas and creativity.

 ---